tianliDing/HealthyEat/sp20-cs242-td2-haiming2-proposal.md

 ## Abstract
 ### Project Purpose & Motivation
 Due to the coronavirus, everybody is asked to stay at home.
 Therefore, I started to cook for myself everyday at home.
 However, it is hard to cook for newbies like me without recipe.
 Hence, I am planning to develop a platform with hundreds of recipes.
 Besides, many girls, including me, care about their weight, especially in the situation that we can barely go out for walking and working out.
-I decide to add functionalities helping to record, track weight and/or calculate total calories for each day, so that people who need control weight, like athletes, could use it for documentation.
+I decide to add functionalities helping to record, track weight and/or track total calories for each day, so that people who need control weight, like athletes, could use it for documentation.

 ## Technical Specification
-Platform: React.js
+- Platform: React.js
-Programming Languages: JavaScript (Python for Flask should backend required) Stylistic Conventions: Airbnb JavaScript Style Guide & PEP8 Standard
+- Programming Languages: JavaScript (Python for Flask should backend required)
+- Stylistic Conventions: Airbnb JavaScript Style Guide & PEP8 Standard
-IDE: Visual Studio Code
+- IDE: Visual Studio Code
-Tools/Interfaces: Website, a laptop will be fine Target Audience: People interested in Chinese food, and need of recording weight
+- Tools/Interfaces: Website, a laptop will be fine
+- Target Audience: People interested in Chinese food, and need of recording weight

 ## Functional Specification
 ### Features: